 L. Various matters

-1. Windows XP: replace it on time by an easy and free (no cost) Linux NEW!
+1. Windows XP: replace it quickly by an easy and free (no cost) Linux NEW!

 2. Survive hard times: a buyer's guide for the economic crisis